Who We Are

 This is a one-year fellowship, approved for the American Board of Forensic Psychology (ABFP) experience waiver, for those who have completed their doctoral degree in clinical or counseling psychology and want to specialize prior to obtaining licensure.

-In order to focus on high levels of demand for forensic evaluations services, the Netcare Forensic Center will NOT be offering a postdoctoral fellowship in forensic psychology for the 2023-2024 training year.
-We fully expect to again be offering this program for 2024-2025.
+In order to focus on high levels of demand for forensic evaluations services, the Netcare Forensic Center will NOT be offering a postdoctoral fellowship in forensic psychology for the 2024-2025 training year.

 Netcare Family Psychological Services